 chord progressions in tonal music

-Guidelines for Referencing www.harmony.org.uk
+Guidelines for referencing www.harmony.org.uk

 Whilst I welcome references to the research and ideas on this site, please note that all writing on this website is governed by international copyright regulations and therefore needs to be referenced in a correct manner.